 To help your students participate during your class sessions, Zoom offers participant tools.

 Polleverywhere is a robust tool, enabling many types of polls for large or small groups.
+You can access this tool through Cardinal apps.
 Here’s a series of short tutorials on all aspects of it:

-Find out how to have students turn in assignments on BB instead of clogging up your email.
+- Canvas assignment tutorial- Find out how to have students turn in assignments on Canvas instead of clogging up your email.

-This 2-minute video shows how to create tests in Bb, And if you choose question types carefully, Bb scores it and puts the grades in the gradebook.
+- Canvas gradebook- This video shows how to create tests in Canvas, and if you choose question types carefully, Canvas scores it and puts the grades in the gradebook.